-If you love trains, the Southern California Railway Museum is the perfect day trip destination for you.
+If you love trains, the Southern California Railway Museum is the perfect day trip destination.
 Located in Perris, California, the railroad museum was founded in 1956 at the Pinacate Station as the “Orange Empire Trolley Museum.”

 Many of the locomotives on display were rescued from scrap yards after serving their everyday duties.
-They, along with historic trolley cars, have been brought out of retirement and restored for train fans to enjoy.
+Along with historic trolley cars, they have been brought out of retirement and restored for train fans to enjoy.

 Tours of the grounds, exhibits, and shops are self-guided and allow plenty of opportunities for exploration.
-A collection of the rolling stock looks back on Southern California’s railroad history.
+The rolling stock collection looks back on Southern California’s railroad history.

-Some of the critical pieces in the locomotive collection include the Emma Nevada, and 1881 steam locomotive purchased by Disney animator Ward Kimball for his backyard.
+Some of the critical pieces in the locomotive collection include the Emma Nevada and the 1881 steam locomotive purchased by Disney animator Ward Kimball for his backyard.
 It features Kimball’s artwork on the cab.

 The love of trains that he shared with Walt Disney is credited with the idea of building a railroad at Disneyland.
 An area in Disney’s California Adventure theme park is named “Grizzly Flats” in honor of Kimball.

-Things to see & do Southern California Railway Museum
+Things to see & do at Southern California Railway Museum

 The Pacific Electric collection consists of over 30 pieces of equipment, several of which were featured in the film “Who Framed Roger Rabbit.”
-The Los Angeles Railway collection includes over two-dozen articles and is one the most comprehensive collections anywhere.
+The Los Angeles Railway collection includes over two-dozen articles and is one of the most comprehensive collections anywhere.
 It features examples of nearly every type of streetcar run in Los Angeles in the 20th century.

 Early Los Angeles streetcars run each weekend on the half-mile-long “Loop Line.”
 A passenger diesel or electric freight train is chosen and rotated from the collection to run the 1.5-mile mainline that was once a part of the Santa Fe Railroad.